 - Confirm password: Enter the password again manually (no copy-paste from the previous field).

 Specify the appearance of the slide name in the PDF document.
-By default, the font size is 14, line spacing is 1.5 and text color is black.
+By default, the font size is 14, the line spacing is 1.5, and the text color is black.
 However, you can change the value and color if you want.

 Define the look of the slide description in the PDF output.
-By default, the font size is 12, line spacing is 1.5 and text color is black.
+By default, the font size is 12, the line spacing is 1.5, and the text color is black.
 However, you can customize these values if you want.

 Now, take a look at the below example.
 It is the screenshot of the PDF file output of the software simulation project.
 As can be seen, the output file has one slide per page with the landscape page orientation, etc.